The grading system at Brookdale is as follows:

 Full-Time and Part-Time Students

-Following is the criteria for eligibility for the Dean’s List effective Academic Year 2007:
+Following is the eligibilty criteria for the Dean’s List:

-- The student must have achieved a grade point average of 3.5.
+They have achieved a minimum grade point average of 3.5.

 Distinguished Scholar Award

 The Distinguished Scholar Award applies only to graduates from Associate Degree programs that have a 3.7 or higher cumulative grade point average at graduation, along with a 95% cumulative course completion rate.

 The Outstanding Student Award applies to graduates from Associate degree programs who have exhibited outstanding academic and personal growth at Brookdale.
 Criteria to be considered for this award include personal achievements and activities while pursuing a degree, a 3.5 grade-point average, and active participation in the learning process.
 Each Academic Institute will select students to receive this award at graduation.
 Nomination and selection process begins in February each year, students are notified by April.

 College Regulation for Academic Standing

 The objective of the College Regulation for Academic Standing is to establish standards for determining whether a student is in satisfactory academic standing and to establish a process for monitoring student academic standing.

 (NOTE: For purposes of this regulation, degree credits refers to credits for courses at the 100-level or above, whereas non-degree credits refers to credits at the 0-level.)